 Introducing the Alex and Elisabeth Lewyt Charitable Trust Grants

 We are delighted to announce that Pet Peeves will be working with the Alex and Elisabeth Lewyt Charitable Trust to provide grants to Long Island-based charities that align with the Lewyt Trust’s mission.
 Details are found in the materials linked below.

 The Lewyts were instrumental in rescuing countless animals and were tireless in their efforts on behalf of animals in need.
 To learn more about the Lewyts, we ask that you read their biography provided below.

 We invite non-profits who meet the stated requirements to submit grant applications.
 Please carefully review the provided documents for details.
-And, please note the May 1, 2019 application deadline for those seeking grants in 2019.
+Application deadline: July 1, 2020

 We are grateful for the opportunity to work with the Lewyt Trust to provide desperately needed funding for those who continue in the footsteps of Alex and Elisabeth Lewyt in rescuing animals here on Long Island